 While studying at the Royal Northern College she was the winner of the RJ Forbes Prize for Piano Accompaniment, a finalist in the college’s Schubert Prize, and was generously supported by the Walter Deakin Bursary for Young Musicians.

-Recent and forthcoming performances include Durham University with Sir Thomas Allen, the Purcell Room (Park Lane Group, New Year Series), Oxford Lieder Festival, the Red House Aldeburgh, St. James’s, Piccadilly, St. Martin in the Fields, Middle Temple Hall, Senate House, Fishmongers Hall, Austrian Cultural Forum, The National Gallery, 22 Mansfield Street, Park House, Cheltenham, Leicester University Young Concert Artist’s Trust, Trinity College Cambridge, Brighton, Leeds, Carlisle, the Lake District, Derby Concert Society, Chichester Cathedral, Winchester Cathedral, International Medtner Festival, The Yorke Trust Norfolk, the Chelsea Arts Club, the Schubert Society of Great Britain, the Grieg Society of Great Britain, the Delius Society, the British Music Society and the Royal Albert Hall’s Elgar Room.
+Recent and forthcoming performances include Durham University with Sir Thomas Allen, the Purcell Room (Park Lane Group, New Year Series), Oxford Lieder Festival, the Red House Aldeburgh, St. James’s, Piccadilly, St. Martin in the Fields, Middle Temple Hall, Senate House, Fishmongers Hall, Austrian Cultural Forum, The National Gallery, 22 Mansfield Street, Park House Cheltenham, Leicester University Young Concert Artist’s Trust, Trinity College Cambridge, Brighton, Leeds, Carlisle, the Lake District, Derby Concert Society, Chichester Cathedral, Winchester Cathedral, International Medtner Festival, The Yorke Trust Norfolk, Cheltenham Town Hall, the Chelsea Arts Club, the Schubert Society of Great Britain, the Grieg Society of Great Britain, the Delius Society, the British Music Society, Concordia Foundation, Pushkin House, Britten-Pears Foundation and the Royal Albert Hall’s Elgar Room.

 Lucy has a keen interest in contemporary music having premiered instrumental chamber works and song cycles by Gary Carpenter, John Casken, Adam Gorb, Larry Goves and Andy Scott.
 She has attended numerous masterclasses in Oxford, Austria, Denmark and France and worked closely with composers Joseph Horovitz and Paul Paterson under the auspices of the Park Lane Group.
-Lucy is a Britten Pears Young Artist (English Song Project, BPO and Singing Britten, Slavic Song), a Park Lane Group Young Artist and has been a Making Music Concert Promoters Group selected artist.
-Lucy has been selected for the final six duos in the Oxford Lieder Young Artists Platform in two duos.
+Lucy is a Britten Pears Young Artist (English Song Project, BPO and Singing Britten 2016 and 2017 and Slavic Song), a Park Lane Group Young Artist and has been a Making Music Concert Promoters Group selected artist.
+Lucy has been selected for the final six duos in the Oxford Lieder Young Artists Platform with Peter Aisher and Julien Van Mellaerts.

 Lucy was also a scholar in summer 2016 at the Franz Schubert Institute in Austria.
 She recently recorded and performed for the AHRC funded project at RCM (works by Peter Gellhorn) and is a member of “Ensemble Emigré” which specialises in rarely performed repertoire by emigré composers run by Norbert Meyn.
 She works regularly in the vocal department at the Royal College of Music.